mandozza/brad-pitt-movies/README.md

 ![Alt text](./public/images/screenshot.png?raw=true 'Brad Pitt Screenshot')

-At first this will read the data locally , phase 2 will be to integrate with a api.
+Phase 1: this will read the data locally

+Phase 2: will be to integrate with a api.

-phase 3 will be to add local storage.
+Phase 3: will be to add local storage.

-Phase 4 will be to add search capabilities and to allow the user to add any movie they wish.
+Phase 4: will be to add search capabilities and to allow the user to add any movie they wish.

-The hope is by building a real world app i can full grasp all the asspects of react.
+The hope is the by building a real world app i can full grasp all the aspects of react and improve my javascript skills.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).